mchamberlain/asd-ve-platform/README.md

   7. build the entire solution

 Binaries will be in the bin/windows directory of the source tree.
 For each of the samples you'll have to copy the base engine binaries (bin/windows in the root of the source tree) to the bin/windows directory of the sample.

+## License
+This project is released under a modified version of the LGPL version 3 (non-commercial use only).
+Please see the [LICENSE](LICENSE) file for more details.